darrylanderson/dotfiles/README.md

 For a tiling terminal I use [Tilix](https://gnunn1.github.io/tilix-web/).

 For terminal multiplexing I use [tmux](https://github.com/tmux/tmux/wiki).
+Why not use tmux instead of Tilix for all tiling?
+Mainly because of the scrollback buffer.
+Pressing "ctrl-b [" to start scrolling still isn't part of my muscle memory like shift-pgup.
+But resumable sessions (especially with ssh) are a must-have, so tmux still has a place here.

 And for file management, [Midnight Commander](https://midnight-commander.org/).
 After all these years, orthodox file managers are still the most efficient way I've found to manage files.

+All colors are based off of the JetBrains Darcula color palette.